madMAx43v3r/chia-plotter/README.md

 # chia-plotter (pipelined multi-threaded)

-This is a new implementation of a chia plotter which is desinged as a processing pipeline, similar to how GPUs work, only that in this case the "cores" are normal CPU threads.
+This is a new implementation of a chia plotter which is desinged as a processing pipeline, similar to how GPUs work, only in this case the "cores" are normal software CPU threads.

 As a result this plotter is able to fully max out any storage device's bandwidth, simply by increasing the number of "cores", ie. threads.